Summarised from Come as You Are by Emily Nagosky.

 - You may have had issues in the past not being able to ejaculate in sexual or medical situations;

-- You may not actually be familiar with masturbating on your own – you may be used to having a partner with you for all sexual stimulation; or
+- You may not usually masturbating or you may be used to having a partner with you for sexual stimulation; or

-- You may have religious reasons for not masturbting.
+- You may have personal or religious reasons for not masturbating.

 Continue reading Andrology Angst: What are my Options Doc?

-Painful sex is incredibly distressing & confusing for the women who experience it, and their partners.
+Painful sex is incredibly distressing & confusing for those who experience it, and their partners.

 I recently had the honour of interviewing Tanaya, a 32 year old mother, about her experiences of early motherhood and sexuality.
 Her partner is Jon, 34 years old, and their son Sean is currently 10 months old.